surrim/exif/README.md

 INTRODUCTION
 ============

-The Exif module allows to display Exif metadata on image nodes.
+The Exif module allows displaying Exif metadata on image nodes.
 Exif is a specification for the image file format used by digital cameras.

 The metadata tags defined in the Exif standard cover a broad spectrum including [1]: